GoranSchumacher/massive-actors/README.md

 * HTMLCleanerAndPDFGeneratorApp

     Tests stateless actors with deployment configuration.
-Tests actor for cleaning html using HTMLCleaner fw and actor for converting html to pdf using cloudify/sPDF.
+Tests actor for cleaning html using HTMLCleaner fw and actor for converting html to pdf.